Complete guide to Coffee Caffeine Content (Which has most?)

 Healthy adults can safely consume up to 400 mg of caffeine in a day.
 However, teenagers and pregnant women should avoid taking that much caffeine and limit their caffeine intake to 200 mg per day.

-Tea leaves have more caffeine (3.7%) than unbrewed coffee beans (1.1-1.5%).
-But a brewed cup of coffee has more caffeine than a brewed cup of tea which is 90 to 120 mg in coffee and 40 to 60 mg in tea.
+Tea leaves (3-4%) have a higher caffeine content than unbrewed coffee beans (1.1–1.5%) but a brewed cup of coffee has more caffeine than a brewed cup of tea.

 How long does caffeine stay in your system?

-The level of caffeine peaks in your body one hour after having it and remains at the same level for 6 hours.
-It takes almost 10 to 12 hours to eliminate all the caffeine content from the body.
+The level of caffeine peaks in your body one hour after having it and remains at the same level for 4-6 hours.
+It takes almost 10 to 12 hours to eliminate all the caffeine from the body after having a drink.

 That’s why it is not recommended to have caffeine-based drinks after the evening as it can cause sleeping problems.